Spy Tricks: How the CIA Used Clark Gable & Animal Farm for PsyOps

 Animal Farm

-Animal Farm: a 'vivid and biting animation'
+Animal Farm: 'vivid and biting'

 The British also found Orwell's work useful for propaganda.
 Britain’s National Archives later revealed that UK spies funded a newspaper comic strip in the early 1950s based on Animal Farm which ran in Brazil, Burma, Eritrea, India, Mexico, Thailand, and Venezuela.